web-platform-tests/wpt/docs/writing-tests/submission-process.md

 Hop on to the [mailing list][public-test-infra] or [matrix channel][matrix] if you have an issue.
-There is no need to announce your review request, as soon as you make a Pull Request GitHub will inform interested parties.
+There is no need to announce your review request; as soon as you make a Pull Request, GitHub will inform interested parties.

 ## Previews